thengl/GeoMLA/README.md

     ## [1] 104.2748

-We can test predicting those values using RFsp.
+We can test predicting those values also using RFsp.
 First, we need to prepare geographical covariates:

 ``` r
 bbox=sic.val@bbox